dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 - `Chainload`: Loading payload by booting into Hekete bootloader first, i.e. you select `Payload` from `Hekete` menu option, instead of modifying the `payload.bin` file from your root microSD card.
 - `fusee primary`: Payload (bootloader) to boot into atmosphere.
 You can load this by modifying the SXOX `boot.ini` file or chainload from `Hekete`.
 - `SX Gear`: Bootloader from SXOS developer Team Xecutor allowing us to boot into RCM mode directly to inject payload such as `Hekete` without having to use TegraRCM (jig to boot into recovery mode)
+- `autoRCM`: Also known as auto Recovery Mode.
+This is a `soft brick` that always corrupt both `boot0` and `boot1` partitions so that the Switch never boot into Stock bootloader, which instead booting into Hekate or Atmosphere via payload injection.
+This effectively bypass fuse check, and prevent the fuse from being blown by stock booloader when it check its current fuse blown against the expected fuse to be blown for the booting firmware. **This is important because in the event for total battery drainage of the unpatched Switch or corruption, the system will boot into stock bootloader upon battery charging.** For Mariko patched Switch user however, this method is not applicable as Nintendo patched it, hence the `patched` switch.
+It is very likely that Mariko user would have SXOS Core SX hardware mod, which always ensure that it never got the chance to boot into stock bootlader, and it will always boot into the payload, thereby making this method unnecessary.

 **Homebrew App**